Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 The evangelists claim those people don't understand the technical innovations behind blockchains.
 (As though a lecture on consensus protocols should be all it takes for someone to surrender their incredulity and their savings account.)

 There's a sleight of hand here: "with Bitcoin, you no longer need to trust any centralized entity or any counterparty.
 Therefore, Bitcoin is trustless."
-So because we don't need to trust banks or the person we're transacting with, trust is supposed to be *completely gone*?
+So because we don't need to trust banks or the person we're transacting with, trust is *completely gone*?

 I'm tired of hearing this marketing spiel, so I want to dispel it once and for all.